Finding the Pioneer Spirit in the Heartland of America

 Simple and Friendly Encounters With People

-Maintaining a Comfortable Living Environment and a Lower Cost of Living
+Maintaining a Comfortable Living Environment with a Lower Cost of Living

 - Great Plains

 - Kansas State University